AKSW/LODVader/README.md

  Now the server must be acessible at the address:
 `http://localhost:9090/dataid/`.

  A good starting point is add a VoID, DCAT or DataID file to you customized cloud.
-Thus, you can use the API:
+After that, you can use the API:
 `http://localhost:9090/dataid/api?addDataset=http://lod-cloud.net/data/void.ttl&rdfFormat=ttl`.

 To check you datasets status, you can access: